|Education:||B.S. Georgetown '95, M.S. LIU '01|

-The first minority woman head coach in Rhode Island history in any sport, La-Force proved at Northeastern that she could rebuild a program.
+The first minority woman head coach in Rhode Island history in any sport, La-Force proved she could rebuild a program during her time at Northeastern.
 She took over the Huskies one year after they made the jump from the America East to the CAA.
 In her first season, Northeastern struggled to a 4-26 mark, going 3-11 in league play.
 The next season, La-Force’s squad went 14-16 overall for an improvement of 10 wins.
 The Huskies also made a five-game jump in the CAA with an 8-10 league mark that same year.

 After stabilizing the program, La-Force had a breakthrough season in 2012-13, guiding Northeastern to a 17-13 overall record - including a 10-8 mark in conference play, en route to a fifth-place finish in the CAA.
 She earned CAA Coach of the Year honors, as the 17 wins marked the most for the program in 13 years while the 10 conference wins and fifth-place finish were NU’s best since joining the CAA in 2004-05.